ZhiYang-Ong/Custom-Device-Release-Build/README.md

-# Custom Device Release Build
+# Custom Device Release Builder

 This tool builds the custom device using LabVIEW Command Line Interface and packs the libraries into a .nipkg installer.